These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 It’s also an excellent brain supplement that improves memory and protects against mental decline, while enhancing physical performance.

-Supplements to Reduce Cortisol: The Bottom Line
+Supplements to Reduce Cortisol: Take the Next Step

 While there’s an abundance of supplements that claim to decrease cortisol, most rely on animal studies or clinical trials using well-trained athletes to support these claims.

-Cortisol-lowering supplements are a diverse group that includes traditional herbs, certain fats, compounds found in specific foods, and core nutrients.
+Cortisol-lowering supplements are a diverse group that includes traditional herbs, certain fats, compounds found in specific foods, and some core nutrients.